aubble/goTunneLS/README.md

 Basically the server does the exact opposite.
 Listens on it's Accept address for TLS connections and proxies them to its Connect address via a plain connection.

+[Here](http://pastebin.com/raw.php?i=AhVrKVr7) is also a diagram of how SSH tunneling can be tunneled through goTunneLS

 ## Configuration